gem/oq-irmt-qgis/svir/help/source/08_weighting_and_calculating.rst

 Styling the layer by a chosen field
 ===================================

-The dropdown menu on the bottom of the *Set weights and operators* module can be used to choose fields within a layer, i.e., fields other than those delineated within the project definition to be symbolized, allowing all fields in a layer to be to be symbolized on-the-fly.
+The dropdown menu :guilabel:`Style layer by` on the bottom of the *Set weights and operators* module can be used to choose fields within a layer, i.e., fields other than those delineated within the project definition to be symbolized, allowing all fields in a layer to be to be symbolized on-the-fly.
 This can be useful, for instance, to map the values calculated for different sub-indicators, or even individual variables if they are of interest.
 By default, the selection is blank.
 In the default case, the tool will adopt the following convention: 1) if the IRI can be computed, then the layer will be symbolized according to it; 2) otherwise, if the SVI can be computed, then it will be used as the default case for symbolization in the absence of IRI; 3) otherwise, the convention will apply with respect to the RI; and 4) if none of main sub-indicators can be calculated, then the layer will not be re-styled unless the user uses the dropdown menu to specify a specific symbolization field.

 .. |icon-weight-and-calculate| image:: images/image27.png